opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

 You'll use Polars methods like ``group_by``, ``agg``, and ``col`` to construct most of your query, and only use ``dp`` extensions when needed.

-This example demonstrates how to construct DP aggregate statistics on quantiles.
+This example demonstrates how to construct DP aggregate statistics, including quantiles.

 .. tab-set::